jiajunliu2023/Winner-Tennis-Sportwear-/README.md

 | Anup Chapain    | Frontend Developer                  |
 | Pradeep Kandy   | Software Tester                     |
 | Supervisor      | Arun Kumar                          |

+## License
+This project is for academic purposes and currently not under a formal license.
+Contact the team for more information.